amrit16451/Mumbai-House-Price-Prediction/Readme.md

-# 🏠 Mumbai House Price Prediction with XGBoost
+# 🏠 Mumbai House Price Prediction with CAT-Boost

 This project focuses on building a machine learning model to predict property prices in Mumbai using housing data.
 The goal is to estimate the price of a house based on features like locality, type, area, age, and other relevant parameters.